rskew/espruino_purescript_example/README.md

 ``` sh
 npm run download-firmware
 ```
-Flash ESP32 with Espruino firmware:
+Flash ESP32 with Espruino firmware (NOTE: you'll need to update the filenames in the `flash-firmware` script in package.json, as the version changes frequently and older versions of "bootloader.bin" and "partitions_espruino.bin" are not available):
 ``` sh
 npm run flash-firmware
 ```